clean-cloogle/cloogle.org/README.md

 The web frontend is available at port `80`, live statistics at port `31216`.

-If you intend to run this on a server that has port 80 occupied already, you can use nginx as a proxy.
+If you intend to run this on a server that has port 80 occupied already, you can use nginx or apache2 as a proxy.
 Change `80:80` to `31280:80` in `docker-compose.yml` and use the following nginx config:

 ```nginx
 server {